galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 # Installing the Pulsar Role

 We need to create a new ansible playbook to install Pulsar.
-We will be using a *role* written by Nate Coraor - `galaxyproject.pulsar`
+We will be using a *role* developed by the Galaxy community - `galaxyproject.pulsar`

 > ### {% icon hands_on %} Hands-on: Install the `galaxyproject.pulsar` ansible role
 >
 > 1. From your ansible working directory, edit the `requirements.yml` file and add the following line:
 >
 >    ```yaml
->    - galaxyproject.pulsar
+>    - src: galaxyproject.pulsar
+>      version: 0.4.5
 >    ```
 >
 > 2. Now install it with: